-The CP 501 notice from the IRS is the first automated mailed letter an individual we receive in regards to owing money on back taxes.
+The CP 501 notice from the IRS is the first automated mailed letter an individual will receive in regards to owing money on back taxes.
 The letter is simple and it is also straightforward.
 It provides notification on an outstanding balance.
-Unlike the letters following if you choose to ignore this one, it does not have a threatening or demanding tone.
+Unlike the letters following you could choose to ignore this one, it does not have a threatening or demanding tone.

 I received a CP 501, what should I do next?

 If you receive one of these notices, then simply pay the balance that is due.
 The letter comes with an enclosed envelope so you can easily send the IRS a check.
 Once the IRS receives your check and the mail is posted, the balance that you had will be cleared.